Alternative Finance: The Ultimate Guide for Funding Your Business

 Canada regulates securities at a provincial level; each province and territory has its own securities commission and legislation e.g. the Ontario Securities Commission.

-Within the U.S., crowdfunding is subject to oversight by the Federal Trade Commission (FTC).
-In order to operate, a crowdfunding platform has to register at a federal level with the Securities and Exchange Commission (SEC) and become a member of the Financial Industry Regulatory Authority (FINRA).
+Within the U.S., crowdfunding is subject to oversight by the Securities and In order to operate, a crowdfunding platform has to register at a federal level with the Securities and Exchange Commission (SEC) and become a member of the Financial Industry Regulatory Authority (FINRA) under the JOBS Act.

 In addition to federal and provincial regulations, crowdfunding portals have their own standards that often exceed those required by regulators.
 Funding portals go the extra mile because they realize that in order to be successful, they have to offer the best protection for their users.